linuxmint/cinnamon-spices-desklets/googleCalendar@javahelps.com/README.md

 - Customize update frequency
 - Manually update the agenda by clicking on the desklet
 - Customize the look and feel

+The Cinnamon Desklet does not render the markup styles properly.
+Visting [GitHub](https://github.com/linuxmint/cinnamon-spices-desklets/tree/master/googleCalendar%40javahelps.com) will show the commands more clearly using different fonts.